Hhyoloo/casa0025-group-project/README.md

 ## Repository structure

 - `index.qmd` — main Quarto website content
 - `styles.css` — custom website styling
 - `images/` — image assets
 - `docs/` — rendered website files for GitHub Pages
 - `_quarto.yml` — Quarto website configuration

 ## Website

-The published site is intended to be served from the `docs/` folder using GitHub Pages.
+The published website is deployed through GitHub Pages using the `docs/` folder as the output directory.

+## Team contribution

+- **Xin Ye** – produced the LST layers in Google Earth Engine, integrated the group’s Earth Engine scripts into the final interactive application, and developed *The Application* section of the website.

+- **Yutong Xu** – produced the Cooling Condition Score layers and temporal comparison outputs in Google Earth Engine, built the main website structure, and developed the *Data*, *Methodology*, *How it Works* and *References* sections.

+- **Xuchen Xi** – produced the NDVI and NDBI layers in Google Earth Engine, and developed *Project Summary* and *Limitations and future development* sections.

+All sections were jointly reviewed before final submission.